Patrick-Ric/kokoro-tts-gui/README.md

 └── screenshots/                    # Directory for GUI screenshots
 ```

-## Contributing
-Contributions are welcome!
-Please:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.